Senior Apartments in 2024

 Senior Apartment Care Options

-Senior apartments are geared toward healthy older adults living independently.
+Senior apartments cater to healthy older adults living independently.
 If you or your loved one needs help with the basic activities of daily living (ADLs) categorized as personal hygiene, grooming, dressing, toileting, ambulating (getting out of bed or a chair and walking), or eating, an assisted living senior apartment offers more hands-on care.

-There are significant differences between living independently in a senior citizen apartment and assisted living.
+Significant differences exist between living independently in a senior citizen apartment and assisted living.
 To help you in your housing journey, our experts have compiled a summary of assisted living vs. independent living features, pricing, and how to choose the best option for your needs.

 Did You Know?